SPJ27/Mindstorm-INO/README.md

-# Arduino MindStorm Library
+# Mindstorm INO

 *A LEGO Mindstorms–style abstraction layer for Arduino*

-The **MindStorm Arduino Library** makes Arduino programming feel like LEGO Mindstorms.
+The **Mindstorm INO Library** makes Arduino programming feel like LEGO Mindstorms.
 Instead of dealing with raw pins, delays, and low-level code, you interact with **motors, sensors, display, Bluetooth, and servos** using simple, high-level functions.

 This library is designed for: